hartsick/itstwentyfifteen/readme.md

 In Twenty Fifteen
 =================

-Resolutions, resignations, and predictions, anonymously submitted.
+Community-based resolutions, resignations, and predictions for the new year.

 [InTwentyFifteen on Twitter](http://twitter.com/intwentyfifteen).